 in the tract), need to "prepare more children to worship and serve our father"

 sacrifices." (murder of children).
-That Halloween, the TV newscast talks about
+A TV newscast talks about

 many children being taken to hospital.
 Becky, an ex-witch who now serves Jesus explains

 that the ancient Druids sacrificed humans on Halloween.
 They would go through the